Qualifications Of A Surrogate

-Further, it is best to already have a child of your own to really understand how you will cope with a pregnancy and a child that in the end, you will not be able to keep.
+Further, it is best to already have a child of your own to really understand how you will cope with a pregnancy and a child that, in the end, you’re unable to keep.

-No, you do not need health insurance to become a surrogate.
+With surrogacy, you do not need health insurance to become a surrogate.
 We will find a medical plan for you that will be paid for by the intended parents on your behalf.
 However, do note that only expenses related to the pregnancy will be paid for by the intended parents.

 Yes, you can.
 Since you are not using your eggs to create the embryos, you do not even need to have tubes at all!
 You will become pregnant following in-vitro fertilization (IVF), meaning that your tubes will never be used in the pregnancy process at all.

 Family Inceptions pre-screens all potential gestational surrogates.
-The pre-screening tests include a criminal background check on you and your spouse/partner (if you have one), a psychological evaluation (to determine if your level of commitment to the surrogacy is sufficient to proceed), and a thorough review of your medical records.
+The pre-screening tests include a criminal background check on you and your spouse/partner (if you have one), a psychological evaluation (to determine if your level of commitment to the surrogacy is sufficient to proceed), home assessment, and a thorough review of your medical records.